VardhanHegde/Algorithmic_trading/README.md

 # Algorithmic_trading
-Using  data from majoy algorithmic trading players from international(USA) market , creating a trading algorithm using python
+Using  data from major algorithmic trading players from international(USA) market , creating a trading algorithm using python